 This material can be decorated either using screen printing or by using transparent film that comes in various highway sign colors.

 DG3 sheeting was engineered to reflect the newer headlights in late model automobiles, as well as to help older drivers (like me) with greater luminescence, as well as truck drivers whose lights are able to pick up signs that utilize DG3 better and at greater distances.

 Available stock colors include white, yellow, orange, red, green, blue, and brown.
 Another color, fluorescent yellow-green, is also available and is used primarily in school zones, and has superior luminescence both during the daytime and night

-For signs having those reflective grading characteristics mentioned above, check this.
+For signs having the mentioned reflective grading characteristics above, check this.